-How does bottle service at Omnia Nightclub work?
+How does bottle service at Omnia work in 2023?

 What is included with my bottle service reservation at Omnia Nightclub?

-By agreeing to your minimum spend, you receive:
+By agreeing to the minimum spend, you will enjoy the following benefits:

-- Expedited entry for your party – shorter wait time via a dedicated VIP Table line.
+- Expedited Entry: Your party will experience shorter wait times with a dedicated VIP Table line for expedited entry.

-- Admission – Your table reservation includes a certain number of VIP admissions, so your guests do not need to purchase tickets or pay cover to get into the club.
+- Admission: Your table reservation includes a certain number of VIP admissions, eliminating the need for your guests to purchase tickets or pay a cover charge to enter the club.

-- The minimum spend will be applied towards the purchase of bottles of alcohol (liquor or champagne), as well as other non-complementary drinks at your table.
+The minimum spend for your reservation will be applied towards the purchase of alcohol bottles (liquor or champagne) and other non-complimentary drinks at your table.

 What should I do if I have more guests than the number of complimentary VIP admissions included with my table at Omnia?

-You can contact us and we can usually increase the number of VIP admissions included with the table by slightly increasing the minimum spend with the venue.
-Another solution would be to have your extra guests purchase general admission tickets and enter the venue separately.
-Once your guests are in the club, they can meet up with your group at the table and you can set the party off together from there!
+If you require additional VIP admissions beyond what is initially included with your table reservation, we can assist you in increasing the number by slightly adjusting the minimum spend with the venue.
+Alternatively, your extra guests can individually purchase general admission tickets and enter the venue separately.
+Once inside, they can join your group at the table, allowing you to start the party together from there!

 How much is table service at Omnia Las Vegas?

 How much is bottle service is a question we get asked a lot.
 Bottle service minimums at Omnia LV range from 1k to 10k+ depending on the night and talent.
-You can view table pricing directly on our free mobile app, or see table pricing and book Omnia Las Vegas bottle service directly here.
+You can view table pricing and book Omnia Las Vegas bottle service directly here.

 Omnia Bottle Service Deals